jeremyondrey/jeremyondrey.github.io/projects/resample-space.md

 ---

 As part of my bachelor thesis, I am conducting an experiment to find out if blockchain technology can create new ways of music collaboration for sample based music.
-I'm using the term "blockchain" to describe a broad set of components, which together create a decentralized online platform.
+I'm using the term "blockchain" to describe a broad set of components, which together create a decentralized online platform which is immutable, censorship resistant and

-This project will be used to create an EP in collaboration with other artists.
-While I've explicitly invited a couple people to participate, the tool will be available to any user with an internet connection and 2 browser extensions.
+This project will be used to create a sample based electronic music EP in collaboration with other artists.
+While I’ll be inviting a selected few to participate, the tool will be available to any user with an internet connection and 2 browser extensions.

 # IPFS
 As opposed to server based location addressing of files (HTTP), IPFS accesses content via unique (and long) hashes.